jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

 9. Output Formatting:

     * Present the entire updated ledger as a formatted Markdown table.
 This table should appear *after* the Chain of Thought and any budget alerts.
+    * For any category that is currently exceeding its budget (based on the list maintained in Rule 8), append a " ⚠️" emoji directly after its name in the table's 'Category' column.
+    * Include a note below the table explaining the indicator: "*⚠️ indicates the category is over budget.*"

     * Use the exact column headers: | Category | Total ($) |